sashacsy/arca-docs/docs/how-to/managing-content/ingest-guide.md

 ## Getting started

-1. Log in to your repository.
-    * Once logged in, youl have access to the administrative toolbar, where you can manage the repository and its content.
+Log in to your repository.
+Once logged in, youl have access to the administrative toolbar, where you can manage the repository and its content.

+## Creating Collections

+Before ingesting content, you will probably want collections to organize them.
+See the [Islandora Wiki](https://islandora.github.io/documentation/tutorials/how-to-create-collection/) for an explanation of how collection creation and management works.

+## Ingesting an Islandora Object

-2. In the admin toolbar, find the Content icon, Add Content, and choose “Repository Item”.
+1. In the admin toolbar, find the Content icon, Add Content, and choose “Repository Item”.
     * In Modern Islandora, all repository content – from images to collections to compound objects – has the type “Repository Item”.
-3. Fill out the metadata form as appropriate.
+2. Fill out the metadata form as appropriate.

 ## Filling in the metadata form
 In modern Islandora, all objects are created using the same metadata form.
 The form fields are grouped by type and collapsed, so you can easily ignore the fields that are not relevant to your content.